Teghout’s Offshore Labyrinth and Valeri Mejlumyan’s Business Empire

 VTB-Armenia wrote to Hetq that: “VTB does not control Teghout CJSC either directly or indirectly.
 VTB Bank signed a loan contract with Teghout CJSC in 2011 with the support of the Armenian government.”

 But Hetq had asked VTB how it founded the company if the bank wasn’t listed as either one of the founders or shareholders?
-We also asked about the connection between Nairi Infrastructure and VTB Group, the shareholders of the former and why it was founded in
+We also asked about the connection between Nairi Infrastructure and VTB Group, the shareholders of the former and why it was founded in Cyprus rather than say, Armenia or Russia.

 The bank’s response contradicts the information provided by Teghout.
 It turns out that the bank has no connection to the Cypriot company and that the contract was signed with the assistance of the Armenian government.
 Does the Armenian government know who owns the 49.95% stake in Nairi Infrastructure?